herqooly/herqooly/README.md

 <img src="https://raw.githubusercontent.com/mljar/mljar-studio/master/misc/low_code_2.png" width="90%" />
 </p>

 After filling all inputs you will have code generated.
 After clicking `Add to script` the code will be added to the notebook and executed.
-(All neeeded imports will be instered to the code.)
+(All needed imports will be inserted to the code.)

 <p align="center" >
 <img src="https://raw.githubusercontent.com/mljar/mljar-studio/master/misc/low_code_3.png" width="90%" />